Blockchain-Insight/helm-charts/cosmos-exporter-node/Readme.md

+# Deploying Cosmos-exporter for full-node
-This Readme.md file provides an overview of the configuration options available for deploying the Cosmos Exporter using the specified values.
+This Readme.md file provides an overview of the configuration options available for deploying the Cosmos Exporter using the specified values in *values.yaml*.
 The deployment is intended for AWS (Amazon Web Services) infrastructure.
 Below are the configuration options that can be set:

 **General Options:**
 - provider: The cloud provider where the deployment will take place.
 In this case, it is set to "aws."